Varied approach necessary for award of contracts, says chief selector

 Browne-John said the new players were already showing themselves to be worthy investments.

-“If you look at some of the young players that have come in, we know that we had a need for left-arm bowlers, left-handed (batsmen) and fast bowlers,” Browne-John said.
+“If you look at some of the young players that have come in, we know that we had need for left-arm bowlers, left-handed [batsmen] and fast bowlers,” Browne-John said.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login